Techniques for & Benefits of Diaphragmatic Breathing

 • As you exhale, you should feel the pelvic floor recoil away from the chair⁣⁣

 Every pelvic floor patient should have their diaphragm evaluated and treated!
-We often get asked what kind of specialist should diagnose issues in the diaphragm.
+We often get asked what kind of specialist should diagnose issues in the diaphragm and how this relates to total body balancing through pelvic-floor-focused movement.
 Believe it or not, that would be a pelvic floor physical therapist!